-You should bring a large (beach) towel or yoga mat (one that you don’t mind if it gets a little dirty or if a goat decides to chew on it), as the sessions take place outside on the grass or inside the barn if the weather doesn’t cooperate.
+You should bring a large (beach) towel/outdoor blanket or yoga mat (one that you don’t mind if it gets a little dirty or if a goat decides to chew on it), as the sessions take place outside on the grass or inside the barn if the weather doesn’t cooperate (PLEASE NOTE: Due to COVID-19, we are not currently loaning out our yoga mats or towels; please make sure to bring your own).
 You should also bring some water, sunscreen during the day, and insect repellent for morning or evening classes.

 What should I wear?

 Goats love to nibble!
 They test everything with their mouths, so wear comfortable clothing that you don’t mind if they happen to nibble on.
 However, try to avoid anything with dangling strings or pulls, and it is a good idea to keep your jewelry to a minimum.
 For any of our events and activities you will be walking through the barn and barnyard, so we also recommend closed-toe shoes, such as sneakers.